NuGet/Home/designs/RestoreAndBuildCompatibility.md

 #### Tooling options

-Starting with VS 2017 and now VS 2019, there 3 different tooling options on can use to run a restore on their CI.
+Starting with VS 2017 and now VS 2019, there 3 different tooling options one can use to run a restore on their CI.

 * MSBuild.exe
   * Ships with Visual Studio